ryanjeffares/poise/README.md

         * Yeah, I think I like this
     * Or a Python style thing where a `namespace` is a type
 * Generally improve compiler errors and stop it from spitting out nonsense after one error, eg lambda capture errors
+* Use hashes instead of strings in runtime
+    * Function names, namespace lookups, etc
+    * And maybe also in the compiler when we need to optimise that

 ## Roadmap
 * ~~Pop unused expression/return results~~